 Farmer Mac II Loans

 Farmer Mac II is a loan program where we obtain a guarantee from the USDA/FSA and sell the guaranteed portion of the loan.
 These loan terms offer long term rates on loans that can be fixed up to 30 years.

 Please call the Bank of Hartington for the latest Farmer Mac rates as they may change daily!

 Visit our Calculators page to figure your payment!

 Meet Our Ag Loan Officers

 Bank of Hartington is your hometown bank with lenders you can depend on!
-Contact Marie, Brett, or Eric in Hartington or Dana in Niobrara for all your ag lending needs!
+Contact Marie, Brett, and Eric in Hartington, Dana in Niobrara, or Cameron and Cindy in Bloomfield for all your ag lending needs!

 Brett grew up on a farm located east of Hartington, NE.
 His parents operated a hog finishing operation and a grain farm.
 Brett attended Newcastle Public School.
 He then attended Wayne State College and graduated with a Bachelor of Science in Finance and Economics in 2007.
 He began working at the Bank of Hartington in May of that year.
 He went on to complete his MBA in the spring of 2008.
 He has held the position of Chief Financial Officer / Ag Lender since then.

 Brett and his wife, Leah, have 2 children.
 They own a wean-to-finish hog operation near Hartington.
 They continue to be active in grain farming with Brett’s parents.